ericgtkb/shortest-path/README.md

 + -v     : verbose

 ## Input format
-All vertices should be labeled using one-based indexing).
+All vertices should be labeled using one-based indexing.
 + First line: n (number of vertices) m (number of edges)
 + Next n lines (for A* and bidirectional A* only): x (x coordinate of the vertex) y (x coordinate of the vertex)
 + Next m lines: u (start of the edge) v (end of the edge) w (weight of the edge)